redFrik/udk17-Digital_Harmony/udk170629/README.md

 ![effects](01effects.png?raw=true "effects")

-if you don't hear any effect double check that you set the audio output to Master like in the 5th step above.
+you should be able to change the effect parameters in realtime. if you don't hear any effect double check that you set the audio output to Master like in the 5th step above.

 play around with the effect settings, also change the javascript code and try different movements.